- 14 hrs ago World Breastfeeding Week 2021: Mothers Should Avoid Breastfeeding If They Have These Medical Conditions

 Hindus dedicate this day to Lord Shiva as well, who had imparted the knowledge of the Vedas and the Puranas to the Saptarishis.
 Due to this, he is even known as Adi Guru, thereby meaning the first Guru.

-Guru Purnima in Jainism is celebrated as teh day when Lord Mahavira had made Gautam Swami his first disciple.
+- Guru Purnima in Jainism is celebrated as the day when Lord Mahavira had made Gautam Swami his first disciple.

-The day is also auspicious to farmers and planters as this day is considered as the day of advent of rains which will help their crops.
+- The day is also auspicious to farmers and planters as this day is considered as the day of the advent of rains which will help their crops.

 Guru Purnima Date, Timings And Guru Purnima Muhurta